MicsQuad/Fullstack_Lab2/README.md

-# 📚 Lab 2: Fullstack Assignment Tracker
+# 📚 Lab 2: Fullstack Assignment

 A modern fullstack application built using:
 - 💻 React + Vite for the frontend